uk-gov-mirror/dvsa.cvs-svc-defects/README.md

 - `npm run test` for unit tests
 - `npm run test-i` for integration tests

-**Please do note that these commands need to be ran with the below environment variables populated.**

 ### Environmental variables

 - The `IS_OFFLINE` environment variable needs to be set to `true` in order for the microservice to connect to the local dynamodb instance.
+Defaults to `true`
+- The `SERVERLESS_PORT` environment variable needs to be set to a value representing the port you want the serverless instance to run on.
+This variable is mandatory.
+Defaults to `3000`
 - The `DYNAMO_PORT` environment variable needs to be set to a value representing the port you want the dynamodb shell to run on.
 This variable is mandatory.
-- The `SERVERLESS_PORT` environment variable needs to be set to a value representing the port you want the serverless instance to run on.
-This variable is mandatory.
+Defaults to `8000`.